 A statue is for definition static, so the main difficulty is to create the sensation that the figures are moving.
 However, here Bernini did something extraordinary playing on purpose with this physical and conceptual contrast.

 Apollo and Daphne is one of Bernini’s first major Commissions by Cardinal Scipione Borghese.
 Cardinal Borghese was one of the most powerful, prominent and extravagantly wealthy religious persons in Rome.
 A patron who wanted the best artists to work for him.
 Among them there was a young Bernini who started to work on this sculpture in 1622 when he was just 24.
-So, we are during Baroque, an art style which goal was to use movement, exuberant details, contrast, intense colors, grandeur and surprise to achieve a sense of astonishment and awe.
+So, we are during Baroque, an art style which goal was to use movement, exuberant details, contrast, intense colors, grandeur and surprise to achieve a sense of astonishment and awe (click here if you missed the introductory post).

 Remember these words because they are going to be important to understand the work of art and the challenge Bernini had to face.
 Plus, it is a first contrast with what we usually think Catholic religion should be.
 But there is another one even more evident and it’s related to the sculpture subject.